tmoosa/motivation-quotes/README.md

 ## Features

 - Click the "Generate New Quote" button to refresh and display a new motivational quote.
 - Share your favorite quotes using the social media sharing buttons.
+(WANTED TO ADD!)